Saif3985/Saif3985/README.md

 **Perpetual Learner** 📚
 Always exploring emerging tech currently diving into multimodal AI and transformer architectures.
 Research papers and technical blogs are my weekend reads.

-**Problem Solver at Heart** 🧩
-Fascinated by how things work.
-Whether it's debugging complex models or understanding new algorithms, I enjoy the hunt for elegant solutions.

 **Open Source Enthusiast** 🌍
 Believe in learning by building and sharing.
 Contributing to the ML community through code and knowledge.